LGBT flag

 LGBT-open family visitation

-Finally, social isolation can become worse if LGBT seniors don’t feel comfortable receiving family visits.
+Finally, social isolation can worsen if LGBT seniors don’t feel comfortable receiving family visits.
 Housing providers should support and encourage LGBT-open family visitation, which may include same-sex partners or other family members.
 Having an open definition of family can help these seniors maintain ties with family and friends outside of their care facility.

 Healthcare & wellness